Bloodstain pattern analysis: Bloodstain types

-A bloodstain can present itself differently depending on the situation and the material on which it appears, and bloodstains may be hard to examine on porous surfaces such as fabric, and may be distorted.
 Bloodstain pattern analysts consider the angle of impact to determine its origin and the amount of force behind it; variations in external forces can cause satellite drops.
 A point of origin can be determined by finding what bloodstain analysts call the "area of convergence" for the blood droplets.
 To find this point of origin, the shape of the blood and the length are often taken into account and the stringing method is implemented.
 In the stringing method, blood drop paths are depicted as straight lines.
 Strings are placed at the bloodstain positions and pulled away from the surface to reconstruct the direction of impact.
 This direction is determined by the shape and orientation of the bloodstains.
 The point where most strings intersect is considered the estimated location of the blood source.
 There is also a method known as the tangent method.
 In this method, the blood drops' paths are seen as right-angled triangle hypotenuses.
 This works best for fast-moving drops with flat trajectories, but uncertainties in their curvature may lead to errors in determining the blood source's horizontal position."

 Additionally, the angle of impact as well as other external factors such as the material on which the blood falls can change the shape and size of the blood.
 The point of impact can change the shape of the bloodstain.
 Bloodstains, instead of maintaining their original forms, may become elongated.
 In these cases, the blood may have a tail capable of indicating directionality.
 In order to find the angle of impact investigators measure the length and width of the blood droplet and use the formula $sin(A)=width/length$.
 The (A) representing angle of impact.

+Three-dimensional modeling, animation, and laser scanning are increasingly used to reconstruct bloodstain arrangements within a crime scene.
+These digital methods allow analysts to see how the events possibly occurred by producing simulations based on laser scans of the scene, including the replication of bloodstain patterns and the positions and movements of individuals during bloodshed.
+In some cases, these simulations have been used to clarify events and assisted in advancing criminal investigations.